Young Europe

 Young Europe (Giovine Europa; Junges Europa; Młoda Europa) was an international political association founded in 1834 by Giuseppe Mazzini on the model of Young Italy.
-It was composed of the national societies of Young Italy, Young Poland and Young Germany, which, independent in their own sphere, acted in common, through a central committee, for the furthering of the principles of liberty, equality, and humanity in Europe.
-The headquarters of the society were in Switzerland, where, in 1835–36, was brought about the organization of a French society, Young France.
+It was composed of the national societies of Young Italy, Young Poland and Young Germany, which, independent in their own spheres, acted in common, through a central committee, for the furthering of the principles of liberty, equality, and humanity in Europe.
+The headquarters of the society were in Switzerland, where, in 1835–36, the organization of a French society, Young France, was brought about.
 The activity of the society speedily aroused the opposition of the Swiss authorities, who expelled many of its members from the country.